tweag/ormolu/DESIGN.md

 Perhaps surprisingly, this approach seems to be better (IMO), for several
 reasons:

-1. Brittany cannot guarantee that the output will be “canoncial”.
-With given config, if we pass it different inputs expressing identical Haskell programs modulo spacing and indentation, by design it may produce different outputs:
+1. Brittany cannot guarantee that the output will be “canonical”.
+With given configuration, if we pass it different inputs expressing identical Haskell programs modulo spacing and indentation, by design it may produce different outputs:

    ```